Moths of North Carolina

 Habitats: Local populations presumably use pines as hosts and have been found in habitats that range from sandy, xeric Sandhill communities to semi-wooded residential neighborhoods in the eastern Piedmont.

-Larval Host Plants: Apparently not recorded (Brown et al., 2008; Robinson et al., 2010), but other members of this genus feed on pines.
+Larval Host Plants: Larval hosts are poorly documented, but other members of this genus feed on pines.
+Forbes (1923) lists Virginia Pine (Pinus virginiana), but this needs confirmation.
 The range in North Carolina suggests that this species primarily relies on one or more of the southern pine species as hosts. - View

 Observation Methods: The adults are attracted to lights.
 More information is needed on host use and the habitat requirements for this species.